 Video Job Interviews

 The most typical online interview is the interview via webcam.
 Rather than having you travel to an office, the interviewer will simply conduct the interview via video.
-Depending on the company, they may send you a webcam and a set of interview questions, or you may be expected to use your camera, which is less of an inconvenience these days, as many, if not most, laptops come with webcams built-in.
+Since most laptops and tablets come with webcams built-in, you'll likely be expected to use your camera.
+If you do not have a laptop, you should typically be able to use a smartphone.